Gadiler/Concordance/README.md

 The high-level logic of the program is based on the use of a filter reader class to parse the text, and store words in a Red-Black Tree along with other details.

-The structure, as we can see in the "Red-black Tree diagram" file, is  Red-Black Tree containing LinkedList of line-number.
+The structure, as we can see in the [Red-black Tree diagram](src/RBTreePackage/Red-Black Tree diagram.pdf) file, is  Red-Black Tree containing LinkedList of line-number.
 Any RBTNode containing - LinkedList of data and 3 RBTNode - 'parent', 'left' and 'right' child.
 Any LinkedList containing - 'word' and SinglyLinkedList - 'head' and 'tail'.